QuTech-Delft/OpenQL/docs/start.rst

     from openql import openql as ql

-Next, create a platform
+Next, create a platform by:

 .. code:: python

-	platform = ql.Platform("myPlatform", config_fn)
+	platform = ql.Platform("myPlatform", config_file_name)

+where, ``config_file_name`` is the name of the configuration file in JSON format which specifies the paltform.
+For details, refer to :ref:`platform`.

 For this example we will be working on 3 qubits.
-So let us define variable so that we can use it at multiple places in our code.
+So let us define a variable for the number of qubits.

 .. code:: python